-“Nothing Compares 2 U” was released in the album, I Do Not Want What I Haven't Got, which sold more than 8 million copies.
+“Nothing Compares 2 U” was released on the album, I Do Not Want What I Haven’t Got, which sold more than 8 million copies.
 Thanks to “Nothing Compares 2 U” Sinead won the Grammy Award for Best Alternative Music Performance, but she refused to appear on the awards.
 So the song, which earned her worldwide fame, caused only negative emotions in the original singer.
 Being in the focus she felt uncomfortable, and commercial success of “Nothing Compares 2 U” didn’t make her happy.
-As a sign of protest Sinead shaved her head for the video.
+As a sign of protest, Sinead shaved her head for the video.
 The girl wanted to make a statement and not be known for her beauty.
 However, the cover turned out to be the most successful Sinead’s record and was inducted into the “All Time 100 Songs” by Time Magazine.

 5. Original: Todd Duncan “Unchained Melody”

 Release date: 1955

 “Unchained Melody” was written by Alex North as a soundtrack for a prison movie.
 An American singer and actor Todd Duncan sang the vocals.
 “Unchained Melody” was nominated for the Best Song Oscar.